-Ebi fry is a popular dish made with succulent black tiger prawns coated in crunchy golden panko breadcrumbs and served with a mild, homemade Japanese style tartar sauce.
+Learn how to make the ultimate Japanese Ebi Furai, a popular deep-fried dish made with juicy black tiger prawns coated in crunchy golden panko breadcrumbs and served with an creamy homemade tartar sauce!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is Ebi Furai?

 Ebi Fry or Ebi Furai (エビフライ) is an iconic Japanese deep-fried dish made with large shrimp coated in flour, egg, and panko breadcrumbs.
 This dish is often paired with Japanese-style tartar sauce.